-Consistent with the 2011 Environmental Protection Agency (EPA) Policy on Consultation and Coordination with Indian Tribes, the EPA and Department of Army undertook tribal consultation while developing the Step 2 revised definition of "waters of the United States."
+Consistent with the 2011 Environmental Protection Agency (EPA) Policy on Consultation and Coordination with Indian Tribes, the EPA and Department of Army undertook tribal consultation while developing the Navigable Waters Protection Rule: Definition of "waters of the United States."
 Tribal consultation followed the terms of the EPA Policy on Consultation and Coordination with Indian Tribes and applicable guidance.

-Five national tribal meetings or teleconferences, five regional tribal meetings or teleconferences (i.e., Regional Tribal Operations Committee), and two individual tribal and Agency staff-to-staff meetings were held during the consultation period, April 20 through June 20, 2017.
-From the close of the consultation period to present, the agencies have continued to give updates at national or regional teleconferences and meetings and held an in-person tribal workshop in March 2018.
-They have also held three tribe-specific leader-to-leader consultation teleconferences/meetings and seven tribe-specific staff-level teleconferences since the close of the consultaiton period.
-The agencies continue to honor requests for individual consultation, as such requests are received.
-A summary report of tribal consultation and engagement for this rulemaking are available in the docket for the proposed rule.
+Five national tribal meetings or teleconferences, five regional tribal meetings or teleconferences (e.g., Regional Tribal Operations Committee), were held during the consultation period, April 20 through June 20, 2017.
+After the close of the consultation period to signature of the final rule, the agencies continued to give updates at national or regional teleconferences and meetings, held an in-person tribal workshop in March 2018, and hosted four in-person tribal discussion forums during the public comment period.
+The agencies also held leader-to-leader consultation teleconferences/meetings or staff-level teleconferences with 21 individual tribes.
+A summary report of tribal consultation and engagement for this rulemaking is available below.

 Tribal Consultation Materials

 Forty-five (45) comment letters were submitted as part of the Tribal consultation process.
 Three tribes submitted supplemental comment letters.
 This total count includes letters from: